 Do you know a coworker who always brings a reusable mug to every event?
 Piloted a waste reduction program?
 Included climate change in an educational event?
-Any staff member, at any level, can be recognized as a champion for creating a more sustainable campus and culture with actions big and small.
+Any faculty or staff member, at any level, can be recognized as a champion for creating a more sustainable campus and culture with actions big and small.
+This program is supported by the Campus Sustainability Office.

 How to Nominate

-Any staff member can nominate a colleague from any division or department
+Any employee can nominate a colleague from any division or department

 Questions?
 Contact us at firstname.lastname@example.org.